Sarah Whittle provides great support, care and due diligence.

-Sarah is a Senior Associate in the Cardiff Litigation and Dispute Resolution team.
-She has extensive experience of advising public sector and private clients on a wide range of commercial and public law disputes, in particular judicial reviews and disputes concerning intellectual property rights.
+Sarah is a Legal Director in the Cardiff Litigation and Dispute Resolution Team with extensive experience of advising public sector and private clients on a wide range of commercial and public law disputes, in particular judicial reviews, public procurement disputes and disputes concerning intellectual property rights.

 Main areas of practice